Where have all the Lobans gone, long time passing?

 Concurrently, though with no definite starting date, a family name of Loban arose in the Lowlands, with a “Germanic” Y-DNA line that would be consistent with them being descendants of a Flemish emigrant.
 Their name gradually changed to Lobban, though some Loban lines still exist.
 Although we know of one instance where the name changed to Logan when a family moved to Aberdeen, there is little connection to Logans and no genetic connection to the Highland Loban/Logan families.

 I have been able to define considerable structure in the deep tree of the Lowland Lobbans, and I suspect that such structure can be found in the Highland Loban/Logans, using a similar approach.
-It would include screening Logans in Limb 3 for matches to the haplogroup marker, once we have it, plus collecting family trees for the people in Cynthia’s book and reaching out to representative individuals in different branches for Y-700 samples.
+I have begun reaching out to representative individuals in different branches for Y-700 samples.
+To date (May 2021) four samples are linked together (see Drumderfit Loban/Logans page) and there are two more individuals in the Logan DNA Project Limb 3 for whom I hope to get Y-700 results to expand the structure.

 The haplogroup of the Highland Loban/Logans enables us to look for connections to the MacLennans: if, as some of the legends claim, the progenitor of the Lobans was the survivor of a MacLennan raiding party, there may be a connection.
 Our one sample to date has one MacLennan match, but that match has not released his data to the DNA projects.
 There are also two MacLennans in a haplogroup a couple of nodes above our sample.
 That haplogroup, however, has many branches coming from it, so we are not sure yet whether this will constitute evidence for a connection.
 Of course, all this searching assumes that the surviving member of the raiding party was himself a MacLennan–and that is not necessarily true!